Avoid Common Budgeting Mistakes — Take Control of Your Money

 Why Is Having an Emergency Fund Essential for Financial Stability?

-An emergency fund prevents disruptive financial shocks by covering sudden costs without requiring you to resort to credit.
-Maintaining a reserve equivalent to 3–6 months of essential expenses boosts your confidence and reduces your reliance on costly borrowing.
+An emergency fund covers sudden costs so you don’t rely on credit.
+Keeping 3–6 months of essential expenses on hand boosts confidence and reduces dependence on expensive borrowing.

 Emergency Funds and Financial Resilience